-We love that this vacuum has attachments that are made for pet owners.
+We love that this vacuum has tools that are made for pet owners.
 Want to go beyond removing hair from your carpet?
-The Advanced Pet Hair brush roll, Pet Hair Nozzle, and Scoop and Sweep are must-haves for any pet owner.
+The upholstery and crevice tools are must-haves for any pet owner.

 Keep In Mind

-Though the dust cup is large, an excess of pet hair could cause the machine to clog.
+Some customers complained about the vacuum’s suction capability.
 Don’t let this deter you, though.
 The advantages of this machine are worth the extra maintenance.

 |Dimensions||6 inches by 10 inches by 44 inches|

 |Accessories||Specialized pet tools|

 |Tineco A11||Best For All Surfaces||120 W||5.5 lbs||10.4″ x 11.2″ x 43.7″|